Parity Quantum Optimization: Encoding Constraints: Introduction

 where $s_i$ are the spin variables with values in $\{-1,1\}$.
-This Hamiltonian can be efficiently implemented using the parity transformation \cite{compilerpaper}.
-We assume that the terms can go up to $N$-body terms and the interaction matrices $J,M$ and $R$ are sparse.
-We assume the total number of qubits is $N$ and the number of terms in the Hamiltonian is $K$.
+This Hamiltonian can be efficiently implemented using the parity transformation~\cite{compilerpaper}.
+We assume that the terms can go up to $N$-body terms and the $k$-body interaction tensors $J$ are sparse.
+We assume that the total number of qubits is $N$ and the number of terms in the Hamiltonian is $K$.